A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 - The cool air is blown back into the house.

-- The refrigerant then needs to be converted back intoa liquid state so that it can cool down the next portion of warm air from the room.
+- The refrigerant must be converted back into a liquid state to cool down the next portion of warm air from the room.
 To do this, a compressor inside the AC unit puts the gas under high pressure.
 This process creates waste heat.
 The heat is evacuated from the air conditioner unit to the outside of the house via condenser coils and a fan.

-The problem with portable air conditioners is that they aren’t as efficient with the 4th step, i.e. evacuating heat from the house.
+The problem with portable air conditioners is that they aren’t as efficient at the fourth step, evacuating heat from the house.

-There are a few portable AC units though that deal with this issue by employing two hoses – one totake in air from the outside for cooling and the other to evacuate the heat waste.
+However, a few portable AC units deal with this issue by employing two hoses – one to take in air from the outside for cooling and the other to evacuate the heat waste.
 We’ll overview dual-hose units a little later.

-Clearly, the decreased heat efficiency of portable air conditioners implies that wall and portable AC units’ efficiency cannot be tested with the same measures.
-Due to this, the US Department of Energy set forth new efficiency standards for portable ACs in 2016.
+The decreased heat efficiency of portable air conditioners implies that the efficiency of wall and portable AC units cannot be tested using the same measures.
+Due to this, the US Department of Energy set new efficiency standards for portable ACs in 2016.

 The US DOE’s new standard does take this issue into account.

-The adoption of the new standard has caused and continues to cause confusion among buyers.
+The adoption of the new standard has caused and continues to confuse buyers.
 Both standards rate the cooling capacity of portable air conditioners in BTUs, but ASHRAE-128 ratings are usually higher than DOE ratings.

-The reason for this is simple – as explained above, the DOE rating takes into account the increased heat production of portable air conditioners.
-And needless to say, if an air conditioner produces a certain amount of heat, it means that it’s cooling capacity is reduced by the amount of heat produced.
+The reason for this is simple – as explained above, the DOE rating considers the increased heat production of portable air conditioners.

-Manufacturers of portable air conditioners still use both ASHRAE-128 and DOE BTU ratings to market their products.However,they usually put ASHRAE-128 ratinginto their product namessince it gives a higher number.
+Manufacturers of portable air conditioners still market their products using both ASHRAE-128 and DOE BTU ratings.
+However, they usually include the ASHRAE-128 rating in their product names since it is a higher number.

-But in the product description, they bring the DOE rating as well since it is required by the Department of Energy.And know that you should give preference to the DOE rating since it gives a better assessmentof the cooling capacity of a portable air conditioner.
+Know that you should give preference to the DOE rating since it gives a better assessment of a portable air conditioner’s cooling capacity.

 Things To Look For In The Best Portable AC For Your Pop-Up Camper?

-Now, the heat inefficiencies aside, how do you choose a good portable AC unit for your pop-up RV camper?
-Let’s have a look at the features that matter in them the most.
+The heat inefficiencies aside, how do you choose a good portable AC unit for your pop-up RV camper?
+Let’s look at the features that matter to them the most.

 The desired AC’s cooling capacity should correspond to the area that is to be cooled.
-There are plenty of BTU-to-room charts online that you may base your decision upon.
-One of them is this chart provided by
+There are plenty of BTU-to-room charts online on which you may base your decision.
+One of them is the chart provided by

 Energy Star: